BernhardLenz/awsenv/README.md

 # awsenv
 AWS cli profile switcher.

-`awsenv` lists the content of aws' credentials and config files in a better readable format and makes it easier to switch the default profile.
+`awsenv` lists the content of the aws credentials and config files in a better readable format and makes it easier to switch the default profile.

 ## Install:
 #### MacOS